An article that explains a non-destructive editing technique

 Here are a few more experiments using the techniques explained in the first three examples above:

-So that is how we can manipulate an image in a non-destructive manner and achieve some very decent results.
+So that is how we can manipulate an image in a non-destructive manner and achieve some decent results.
 I have provided the original Photoshop source file (3.41mb) I used for you to download and use yourself so you can get a better understanding overall of this process.

 Good luck and enjoy photo editing!